Cardioplegia: Alternatives to cardioplegia

 In coronary surgery, there are various alternatives to cardioplegia to perform the operation.
 One is off-pump coronary surgery where the surgery is done without the need of a cardiopulmonary bypass machine.
 Another is to use cross-clamp fibrillation whereby the heart fibrillates whilst on cardiopulmonary bypass in order to perform the distal anastomoses.

-History of Cardioplegia
+History

 Cardiac surgical cases were performed with the aid of a cardiopulmonary pump, without cardioplegia or other means of protecting the heart.
-High mortality rates due to cardiac injury though, made surgeons to look on how to protect the heart.
+High mortality rates due to cardiac injury made surgeons to look on how to protect the heart.
 In 1955 D.G.
-Melrose suggested ‘’elective cardiac arrest’’, a technique already used for other purposes, in order to protect the heart from ischemia- since cardiac muscle is not working, oxygen demands should be low.
-In the 1960’s other groups introduced ice slur applied all over the heart’s surface.
+Melrose suggested "elective cardiac arrest", a technique already used for other purposes, in order to protect the heart from ischemia; since the cardiac muscle is not working, oxygen demands should be low.
+In the 1960s other groups introduced ice slur applied all over the heart's surface.
 The rationale was to decrease the temperature of the heart, thus to reduce oxygen demands further.